Pakistan International Airlines: Corporate sponsorship

 The airline has sponsored events, both within Pakistan and in its overseas markets.

 In the 1990s, the airline launched the three green stripe livery to represent its support for sports.
 The airline supports the Pakistan International Airlines first-class cricket team that plays in the Quaid-i-Azam Trophy and Patron's Trophy.
-PIA sponsors the PIA football club, and the A1 Team Pakistan in the A1 Grand Prix open-wheel auto racing series when it was initially launched.
+PIA sponsors the PIA football club, and the A1 Team Pakistan in the A1 Grand Prix motorsports championship series of open-wheel auto racing series when it was initially launched.
 The airline also promotes the Shandur Polo Gala, that takes place every year in the Chitral and Gilgit regions of northern Pakistan during the summer period.
-PIA has had its own Sports Division since 1958, promoting sports within Pakistan such as cricket, hockey, football, squash, polo, tennis, bridge, chess, table tennis, cycling, and bodybuilding.
+PIA has had its own sports division since 1958, promoting sports within Pakistan such as cricket, hockey, football, squash, polo, tennis, bridge, chess, table tennis, cycling, and bodybuilding.

 PIA has its own Boy Scouts Association (PIA-BSA), working in partnership with Pakistan Boy Scouts Association.
 After a devastating earthquake in 2005, PIA-BSA worked in partnership with other charity organisations to provide relief help.

 PIA was one of the official sponsors of the "Destination Pakistan 2007" festivals.
 The official logo was added to a select number of aircraft during the year.
 In 2008, PIA teamed up with mobile phone provider, Ufone to provide air miles to passengers who used the mobile network.
 Standard Chartered Bank and PIA launched credit cards allowing passengers to earn air miles.
-In 2009, PIA was the gold sponsor for Logistics Pakistan, an Exhibition and Conference poised to highlight the emerging opportunities for the Logistics sector in Pakistan.
+In 2009, PIA was the gold sponsor for Logistics Pakistan, an exhibition and conference poised to highlight the emerging opportunities for the Logistics sector in Pakistan.
 In 2009, PIA and the Pakistan Remittance Initiative (PRI) formed a strategic alliance to promote world money transfers.

 PIA has Planetariums in Karachi and Lahore that enable the public to see static aircraft as well as astronomy shows.
 PIA Horticulture, set up in 1996, provides flowers for display in PIA's offices and events, winning awards and accolades at flower exhibitions across the country.
 The airline supports non-profit organisations within Pakistan such as Al-Shifa Trust, Zindagi Trust, The Citizens Foundation, and Sindh Institute of Urology and Transplantation.
 In 2009, PIA teamed up with the fast-food franchise McDonald's, to offer passengers discounts on meals and upgrades.
 PIA also owns three hotels, the Roosevelt Hotel, the Scribe Hotel and Skyrooms (Private) Limited.
 The airline also has an agreement with Pearl Continental Hotels for its UAE based passengers.